 Please refer to the specific outline for the chosen discipline to see which minor subjects are accepted.

-On certain conditions, up to 5 ECTS credits of course work may be accumulated from instruction taken outside of the University of Luxembourg/ESAVS.
-Such external courses must be of a similarly high standard, examinable and approved by the program director and the Veterinary Post Graduate Program Committee.
+On certain conditions, up to 5 ECTS credits of course work may be accumulated from instruction taken outside of ESAVS.
+Such external courses must be of a similarly high standard, examinable and approved by the program director and the Veterinary Post Graduate-Education Program Committee.

 Case log (Module III): 10 ECTS credits